 And if I am honest with myself, I was totally choosing someone else’s path, not my own.
 It was an important stepping stone for me at the time though and I am forever grateful for how things went down with that person because it fast-tracked the emptiness I would’ve felt had I kept going down that road.

-I feel like TCM not only explains how I feel but how a lot of us millennials feel.
+I feel like TCM not only explains how I feel, but also how a lot of us millennials feel.
 I think we are a generation that strives to be better, we over think things, we ask more questions, and we (hopefully) aren’t settling like past generations.
-With all of that, aren’t we all going to feel overwhelmed and confused at times (er, most of the time)?
+With all of that on our plates, aren’t we all going to feel overwhelmed and confused at times (er, most of the time)?

 It’s sad, we are a generation that is divided between those who are self-aware and can recognize the labels and stereotypes have some truth to them but are striving to be better; and those who scoff and turn their noses up, refusing to accept their “millennial” tendencies.